Overview

 This dropdown controls how proration is applied when a subscription is modified:

-- Create a credit note for the unused portion of the original invoice.
+- Enabled – A credit note is issued for the unused portion of the original invoice, and the amount is applied to the updated invoice.

-- A negative line item is added to the updated invoice to adjust the amount directly.
+- Disabled – No credit note is issued; instead, a negative line item is added directly to the new invoice to reflect the adjustment.

 4. Prorate New Charges to Next Bill Date

-- Enable – Changes to the subscription (e.g., plan or quantity) apply only for the remainder of the current billing period.
+- Enabled – Charges apply only for the remainder of the current billing period.

 Comments